ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 # Thinking It Over

 While the Man-or-Boy test isn't exactly the end-all, be-all performance test, due to flexing both (self)-referential data and utilization of local copies with recursion, it is surprisingly suitable for figuring out if a closure design is decent enough in a mid to high-level programming language.
-It also gives me some confidence that, at the very least, the baseline for performance of statically-known, compile-time understood, non-type erased, callable Closure object will have the best implementation quality and performance tradeoffs for a language like ISO C no matter the compiler implementation.
+It also gives me some confidence that, at the very least, the baseline for performance of statically-known, compile-time understood, non type-erased, callable Closure objects will have the best implementation quality and performance tradeoffs for a language like ISO C no matter the compiler implementation.

 In the future, at some point, I'll have to write about **why** that is.
-It's a bit upside-down from the perspective of readers of this blog to **first** address performance and then later write about the design, but it's nice to make sure we're not designing ourselves into a bad performance corner at the offset of this whole adventure.
+It's a bit upside down from the perspective of readers of this blog to **first** address performance and then later write about the design, but it's nice to make sure we're not designing ourselves into a bad performance corner at the outset of this whole adventure.